How to Get a Diagnostic Evaluation

 - Review of the child’s medical records, school records and previous evaluation reports

 - A comprehensive developmental history collected by interviewing the parents or primary caregivers.
-This may include administration of the Autism Diagnostic Inventory (ADI) (Lord & Rutter)

 - A school observation